rspamd/rspamd/doc/markdown/architecture/index.md

 ## Rules weight

 The weight of rules is not necessarily constant.
 For example, for statistics rules we have no certain confidence if a message is spam or not; instead we have a measure of probability.
-To allow fuzzy rules weight, rspamd supports `dynamic weights`.
+To allow fuzzy rules weight, Rspamd supports `dynamic weights`.
 Generally, it means that a rule may add a dynamic range from 0 to a defined weight in the metric.
 So if we define the symbol `BAYES_SPAM` with a weight of 5.0, then this rule can add a resulting symbol with a weight from 0 to 5.0.
-To distribute values, rspamd uses a form of Sigma function to provide a fair distribution curve.
-The majority of rspamd rules, with the exception of fuzzy rules, use static weights.
+To distribute values, Rspamd uses a form of Sigma function to provide a fair distribution curve.
+The majority of Rspamd rules, with the exception of fuzzy rules, use static weights.

 ## Statistics

 rspamd uses statistic algorithms to precisely calculate the final score of a message.
 Currently, the only algorithm defined is OSB-Bayes.
-You can find details of this algorithm in the following [paper](http://osbf-lua.luaforge.net/papers/osbf-eddc.pdf). rspamd uses a window size of 5 words in its classification.
-During the classification procedure, rspamd splits a message into a set of tokens.
+You can find details of this algorithm in the following [paper](http://osbf-lua.luaforge.net/papers/osbf-eddc.pdf).
+Rspamd uses a window size of 5 words in its classification.
+During the classification procedure, Rspamd splits a message into a set of tokens.
 Tokens are separated by punctuation or whitespace characters.
 Short tokens (less than 3 symbols) are ignored.
-For each token, rspamd calculates two non-cryptographic hashes used subsequently as indices.
+For each token, Rspamd calculates two non-cryptographic hashes used subsequently as indices.
 All these tokens are stored in different statistics backends (mmapped files, sqlite3 database or redis server).
 Currently, the recommended backend for statistics is `redis`.

-## Running rspamd
+## Running Rspamd

-There are several command-line options that can be passed to rspamd.
+There are several command-line options that can be passed to Rspamd.
 All of them can be displayed by passing the `--help` argument.

-All options are optional: by default rspamd will try to read the `etc/rspamd.conf` config file and run as a daemon.
+All options are optional: by default Rspamd will try to read the `etc/rspamd.conf` config file and run as a daemon.
 Also there is a test mode that can be turned on by passing the `-t` argument.
-In test mode, rspamd reads the config file and checks its syntax.
+In test mode, Rspamd reads the config file and checks its syntax.
 If a configuration file is OK, the exit code is zero.
-Test mode is useful for testing new config files without restarting rspamd.
+Test mode is useful for testing new config files without restarting Rspamd.

-## Managing rspamd using signals
+## Managing Rspamd using signals

-It is important to note that all user signals should be sent to the rspamd main process and not to its children (as for child processes these signals can have other meanings).
+It is important to note that all user signals should be sent to the Rspamd main process and not to its children (as for child processes these signals can have other meanings).
 You can identify the main process:

 - by reading the pidfile: